I Told You So

 She

 smiled half-heartedly.
-“I guess if
+“I guess if you’re a powerful immortal you can do

-you’re a powerful immortal you can do whatever you want, fair or not.
+whatever you want, fair or not.
 Anyway, it’s over.
 It doesn’t matter now.”

 “I

-hurt the young Sha.
-She hadn’t meant to
+guess.”
+The disappointment on Ian’s face hurt the young Sha.
+She hadn’t meant

-upset him.
+to upset him.

 Continuing

-into the thickening woods, Ian went back to thinking—mulling over Eena’s
+into the thickening woods, Ian went back to thinking—mulling over Eena’s words.

-nothing you can do.”
-More and more
+“Sometimes there’s just nothing you can do.”
+More and more he felt that

-wanted to protect her.
-It was his job to
+was true around her.
+He wanted to protect her.
+It was his job to protect her.
+But

-powers she had developed through the necklace, his job seemed almost pointless anymore.
-When it came down to it, she was probably
+seemed almost pointless anymore.
+When it came down to it, she was probably more

-was determined to do whatever he could.
+his protector now.
+Still, he was determined to do whatever he could.

 When